edgedb/easy-edgedb/chapter10/index.md

 will give the output `{'Lucy Westenra'}` (that's index number 1).

-You'll also remember that we can separate the starting and ending index with a colon, like in this example:
+We also learned that we can use a colon to indicate the starting and ending index, like in this example:

 ```edgeql
 select NPC.name[0:10];
 ```

-This prints the first ten letters of every NPC's name:
+The output shows the first ten letters of every NPC's name:

 ```
 {